Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Neural Architecture Search for Bias Mitigation

-\paragraph{Architecture Search Space Design.} Dual Path Networks \citep{chen2017dual} for image classification share common features (ResNets \citep{he2016deep}) while possessing the flexibility to explore new features \citep{huang2017densely} through a dual path architecture.
-We replace the repeating \texttt{1x1\_conv--3x3\_conv--1x1\_conv} block with a simple recurring searchable block depicted in \cref{fig:search_spaces_dpn}.
+\paragraph{Architecture Search Space Design.} Dual Path Networks \citep{chen2017dual} for image classification share common features (like ResNets \citep{he2016deep}) while possessing the flexibility to explore new features \citep{huang2017densely} through a dual path architecture.
+We replace the repeating \texttt{1x1\_conv--3x3\_conv--1x1\_conv} block with a simple recurring searchable block.
 Furthermore, we stack multiple such searched blocks to closely follow the architecture of Dual Path Networks.
-We have nine possible choices for each of the three operations in the DPN block as depicted in \cref{tab:arch_table}.
-The choices include a vanilla convolution, a convolution with pre-normalization and a convolution with post-normalization.
+We have nine possible choices for each of the three operations in the DPN block, each of which we give a number 0 through 8.
+The choices include a vanilla convolution, a convolution with pre-normalization and a convolution with post-normalization, each of them paired with kernel sizes 1$\times$1, 3$\times$3, or 5$\times$5 (see \cref{app:NAS+HPO Search Space} for full details).
+We thus have 729 possible architectures (in addition to an infinite number of hyperparameter configurations).
+We denote each of these architectures by \texttt{XYZ} where $X,Y,Z\in\{0,\dots,8\}$; e.g., architecture \texttt{180} represents the architecture which has operation 1, followed by operation 8, followed by operation 0.

-To summarize, our search space consists of a choice among 81 different architecture types, 3 different head types, 3 different optimizers (discrete hyperparameters) and a possibly infinite number of choices for the continous learning rate.